 About Max Kennerly

-I’ve had the freedom throughout the course of my career, including now of counsel to Tor Hoerman Law, to choose the cases that speak to me.
-Most of my cases involve either (i) a negligently caused serious injury or wrongful death or (ii) nationwide litigation over defective medications and medical devices.
-Many of our cases come from other lawyers who realize that, when it comes to a catastrophically injured client, big corporations and insurers will stop at nothing to avoid paying their fair share.
+I’ve had the freedom throughout the course of my career to choose the cases that speak to me.
+Most of my cases involve either (a) a serious injury or wrongful death caused by someone else’s negligence, which I handle through my own firm, Kennerly Loutey LLC, or (b) nationwide litigation over defective medications and medical devices, which I handle as of counsel to Tor Hoerman Law.
+Many of our cases at both firms come from other lawyers who realize that, when it comes to a catastrophically injured client, big corporations and insurers will stop at nothing to avoid paying their fair share.

 - A five-week trial that resulted in the largest punitive damages ever awarded in a Pennsylvania medical malpractice case ($15 million), an award which was upheld on appeal; and,

 In terms of prescription drug and medical device litigation, I was recently appointed by the United States District Court for the Southern District of California to the Plaintiff’s Steering Committee for the In Re: Incretin-Based Therapies Products Liability Litigation, which revolves around a group of diabetes drugs that cause pancreatic cancer.
 I am co-chair of the “Law & Briefing Committee,” which develops legal strategies and arguments on behalf of all the plaintiffs.
 I am also actively litigating product liability cases over a variety of other defective drugs and implants.

 I like the law, and I like to write about the law.
 I’m the co-author of the LexisNexis Practice Guide Pennsylvania Civil Discovery (5th edition, 2015).
 I’m also the author of Litigation & Trial, which you’re reading right now, one of the ABA Journal’s top 100 legal blogs every year since 2012.
 One of my greatest accomplishments as a legal writer was to see my blog cited by law review articles, including an article by Chancellor Leo Strine of the Delaware Court of Chancery, the preeminent business dispute court in the country.
 (You can see the post and article here.)